 It’s no joke.
 Yes, it could be fun and entertaining and annoying at times, but if you know how to work it properly, it can be a very effective marketing tool.

-The key is to clearly identify your target market(s) and figure out which networks they use the most.
+The key is to clearly identify your target market(s) and determine which networks they use the most by doing some research.

-If you’re more B2C (Business to Consumer), you should be mastering Facebook, Pinterest and maybe Instagram.
+If you’re more B2C (Business to Consumer), you should be mastering Facebook, Pinterest and Instagram.
 If you’re trying to reach the younger generation (12-24), you should check out Snapchat.
-B2B (Business to Business) – focus on LinkedIn and Facebook.
-If you want to drive traffic to your website (and who doesn’t), then you can automate content to Twitter.
+B2B (Business to Business) – focus on LinkedIn and Twitter with Facebook as a secondary.

 Yes, this is all overwhelming and digital marketing is a marathon, not a sprint -- and the road keeps constantly changing.
 That's why you need to...